busera/rai__diabetes_analysis/readme.md

 conda activate diabetes
 ´´´

+In case the pip packages were not installed during the creation of the conda environment, just execute this command to verify the installation:
+´´´bash
+pip install raiwidgets interpret-community cookiecutter ´´´

 ### Preparing Project File Structure (only for the very first setup)

 Change to the project root folder: